rdlester/hermes/introAndTutorial.md

 While we now know how to update and draw individual Beings, independent of one another, what if we want to synchronize some behavior across an entire group of Beings?
 Hermes provides a simple solution: `Group`s.
 Groups allow us to define a particular set of Beings or objects as a single entity we can update like Beings or interact with other Groups or individual Beings.
 At their core, `Group`s are similar to `ArrayList`s or other data structures; you can add to, remove from, and access the contained `Being`s.
 However, `Group`s can also have updates and interactions.

-Let's modify `tutorialA` to use a `Group` update to see how they work.
+Let's modify `tutorialA` to use a `Group` update to see how they work (the finished code can be found in `tutorialB`).
 In our new example, the color of the squares will still be chosen at random, but on every step every square will share the same color.
 The following example is found in the `tutorialAgrouped` folder.
 First, we're going to need to make a few changes to our squares in preparation.
 Comment out the line `_c = pickColor();` from `GlitchySquare`'s `update` function.
 Then, add a new function:

 	public void setColor(color c) {
 		_c = c;